TomBrown123/HAWK_UnitreeA1/README.md

 #### librealsense SDK:

 - This is the SDK for the D435i Camera.
+- If you want to use the SDK you must kill the `RobotVisionSyst` process first.
 - Type `realsense-viewer` into the terminal to access the realsense viewer program.
-Here you can view all the different possible camera streams from the d435i as well as 3d pointcloud stream.
+Here you can view all the different possible camera streams from the d435i as well as a 3d pointcloud stream.
 - You can also upgrade the camera firmware through this software, but it is currently set to the correct firmware for the **librealsense** SDK and **ROS-Wrapper** version installed on the A1.
 - The **Realsense SDK** also includes some examples which are already compiled in the **/home/unitree/librealsense/build/examples** folder
 - To run them, just type the name of the file in the terminal, for example `rs-capture` which launches a window with a colour, depth, gyro and accelerometer stream